nimorats/License_Plate_Detection/README.md

 Greetings reader.

 Disclaimer !
 kindly refrain from depending on the code on its entirety.
-We are implementing a better version currently.
+I am trying a better version currently.

 Thanks!